D3athGr1p/learn-tutorials/polygon/launch-a-full-stack-dapp.md

 ![](https://raw.githubusercontent.com/figment-networks/learn-tutorials/master/assets/rent-out-success.png)

 After the transaction is confirmed, the property lives on the blockchain and since it is available to be booked, it is displayed on the homepage.

-If you had any difficulties following this tutorial or simply want to discuss Polygon \(Matic\) and DataHub tech with us you can [join our community](https://figment.io/devchat) today!